APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018

+      RRset response for "root-key-sentinel-not-ta" and an A or AAAA RRset response for the name that returns "bogus" validation status.

+   other:  There is the potential to admit other combinations of
+      responses to these three queries.
+While this may appear self- contradictory, there are cases where such an outcome is possible.
-      resolver that responds to queries passed to a single IP address is in fact constructed as a a collection of slave resolvers, and the query is passed to one of these internal resolver engines.
+      For example, in DNS resolver farms what appears to be a single DNS resolver that responds to queries passed to a single IP address is in fact constructed as a a collection of slave resolvers, and the query is passed to one of these internal resolver engines.
 If